Data science interviews are tough for one reason: there’s no consistency on what types of questions getting asked.

 Let’s say the missed deadline was a result of having unclear expectations at the start of the project.
 You might say, “I learned how important it is to get stakeholder input and nail down requirements before starting a project.”
 Then, talk about a time you were able to apply those insights or how you would apply them to a future project.

-Product metrics and analytics questions assess your product intuition and ability to make data-driven product decisions.
+In data science interviews, product metrics and analytics questions assess your product intuition and ability to make data-driven product decisions.
 Data science metrics questions ask you to investigate analytics, measure success, track feature changes, or assess growth.
 Sometimes, they take the form of data analytics case studies.

 See a video mock interview for this product sense question: